 Overview of the Liver Transplant Program

 When it comes to liver transplants, experience and expertise matter.
-Surgeons on the medical staff at Baylor University Medical Center at Dallas and Baylor Scott & White All Saints Medical Center – Fort Worth have performed more than 4,000 liver transplants combined – placing us as one of only three centers in the nation to reach this milestone.
+Surgeons on the medical staff at Baylor University Medical Center, part of Baylor Scott & White Health and Baylor Scott & White All Saints Medical Center – Fort Worth have performed more than 4,500 liver transplants combined – placing us as one of only three centers in the nation to reach this milestone.
 We were one of the first of three centers in the United States and have grown to be one of the largest multi-specialty transplant centers in the nation with a global reputation for quality care.

 Our liver transplant program is internationally recognized as a pioneering program in liver transplants and anti-rejection treatment, as well as hepatitis B and C research.
-In addition, our living donor liver transplant program is among the top five in the nation and one of only two programs in Texas.
+In addition, our living donor liver transplant program is the first adult liver transplant program in Texas and today is the third largest living donor liver programs in Texas by volume.
 And with outreach locations throughout Texas, we are bringing over 30 years of experience treating patients with advanced liver disease to you.

 Our Team of Liver Transplant Specialists